 Altogether almost 1000 babies have been born from the use of frozen donor and own eggs at London Egg Bank (as per July 2021).

 In almost all circumstances we only transfer one embryo in each treatment cycle.
 We are confident that transferring just one embryo will not compromise your chance of pregnancy and will reduce the risks to you and your baby from multiple pregnancies.
 Our goal is to give you the highest chance of success with the lowest associated risk.

 Our overall cumulative pregnancy rate from a single cohort of donated eggs is 70% after two embryo transfers.
 See table below.

 For further clarity, please note that a proportion (10-15%) of these pregnancies will not lead to successful deliveries.
 Therefore based on our current data the overall live birth rate will be nearer to 60%.

 You can choose to have egg donation treatment with a cohort of six or ten frozen eggs selected from our online data bank.
 If you already know that you would like to have a larger family, we advise you to select the option of ten eggs.

 If you select a cohort of six eggs, the average number of viable embryos we would expect to create is two or three.
-With a cohort of ten eggs, that average increases to four or five.
+With a cohort of ten eggs, that average increases to three or four.